colomemaria/community-paper/src/data_preprocessing/Lasry/README.md

 ## Data Preprocessing Steps

 1. **Data Source and Selection**:
-   I DELETED THE FIRST TWO POINT WITH THE LINKS.
-YOU JUST GAVE THEM IN THE PARAGRAPH ABOVE -> NO NEED TO REPEAT IT HERE AGAIN.
    - In the AML cohort, we specifically included samples collected at diagnosis.
-   - Duplicated samples from healthy individuals #4 and #5 were excluded, resulting in a dataset of 14 samples.
-NAME THE EXACT IDS OF THE EXCLUDED SAMPLES, IF AVAILABLE.
-IS 14 SAMPLES THE HEALTHY COHORT OR THE HEALTHY + AML COHORT?
-IF IT IS THE FULL COHORT, PUT IT AS A SEPARATE SENTENCE BELOW, AND NOT TO THE POINT ABOUT THE HEALTHY.
-SAY EXPLICITLY THAT IT IS THE NUMBER OF SAMPLES WICH IS THE INPUT TO THE PRE-PRCESSING PIPELINE, SUCH THAT PEOPLE DON'T THINK IT IS THE FINAL NUMBER

-3. **Gene Filtering**:
-   - In the initial pre-processing step, genes with all-zero values were removed.
-   - This filtering process resulted in a dataset containing 31,843 genes.
-ALSO WEAKLY EXPRESSED GENES WERE REMOVED!!
-IS THIS NUMBER A FINAL NUMBER OR ONLY AFTER ZERO-VALUE GENE REMOVAL?? -> IF IT IS ONLY ABOUT REMOVING THE ZERO-VALUES GENES, I WOULD NOT MENTION IT HERE, AS IT IS CONFUSING.
-YOU HAVE THE GENE FILTERING LATER ON.

-4. **Cell Filtering**:
-   - To ensure data quality, several filters were applied to cells, cell types, genes, and samples.
-YOU ARE TALKING AXPLICITLY ABOUT THE CELL FILTERING HERE.
-WHY THIS SENTENSE ABOUT OTHER THREE TYPES OF FILTER?
-WHAT SENSE DOES IT MAKE HERE?
-   - Cells with a library size between 1,100 and 30,000 reads were retained, and cells with greater than 500 expressed genes were kept.
-   - After this step, 57,420 cells remained in the dataset. -> I LIKE THIS SENTENSE.
-IT IS VERY CLEAR.
-PLEASE USE THIS STYLE FOR THE OTHER FILTERS AS WELL.
+   - Excluded duplicated samples from healthy individuals `healthy-4` and `healthy-5`.
+This resulted in a dataset of 14 samples, comprising both the healthy and AML cohorts, which serve as the input for the preprocessing pipeline.
+Additionally, genes with all-zero values were removed, resulting 31,843 genes.

+2. **Cell Filtering:** Cells were filtered based on library size (between 1.100 and 30.00), and gene expression (more than 500 expressed genes).
+This filtering resulted in 57.420 cells remaining in the dataset.
-5. **Cell Type Filtering**:
-   - Cell subtypes were categorized into 11 larger classes: HSPC, monocytes, granulocytes, DC, erythrocytes, megakaryocytes, perivascular cells, lymP, B-cells, T-cells, and NK.
-CELL RELABELLING CAN BE FOUND HERE (LINK TO THE CELL RELABELLING TABLE)
+3. **Cell Type Filtering**: Cell subtypes were grouped into 11 larger classes: HSPC, monocytes, granulocytes, DC, erythrocytes, megakaryocytes, perivascular cells, lymphoid progenitor cells (lymP), B-cells, T-cells, and NK cells.
+Detailed information can be found in this [table.](https://github.com/colomemaria/community-paper/blob/main/data/cell_relabelling.csv)

-   - We merged mutation-bearing cells ("-like") and their healthy counterparts into the same cell type categories.
-ALL OTHER SENTENCES IN THIS SECTION ARE IN PASSIVE VIOCE -> DO THIS ONE IN THE PASSIVE VIOCE TOO.
-IN GENERAL, DON'T RANDOMLY SWITCH VIOCES IN THE TEXT.
-THINK FIRST WHAT SECTION SHOULD BE IN WHICH VOICE AND THEN STICK TO IT.
-APART FROM THAT, LASRY HAD "-LKE" TYPE OF CELLS?
-I REMEMBER IT FOR VANGALEN, BUT I DON#T REMEMBER IT FOR LASRY -> PLEASE DOUBLE CHECK.
-   - Cell types were considered well-represented if they had at least 5 cells in each sample and were captured in at least 12 samples.
-Megakaryocytes, perivascular cells, and lymP cells did not meet these criteria and were excluded from the analysis.
+    Cell types with at least 5 cells per sample and presence in at least 12 samples were considered.
+Megakaryocytes, Perivascular cells, lymP cells, Natural killer, Dendritic cells, were excluded as they did not meet these criteria.

-   - As a result, 8 cell types and 56,662 total cells were retained in the dataset.
+    This resulted in 6 cell types and 56.662 total cells being retained.

-6. **Gene Filtering**:
-   - To filter out weakly expressed genes, cell type pseudobulks were constructed by calculating the mean expression of a gene over the cells in an individual cell type of a sample.
-   - Cumulative pseudobulk counts were calculated for each gene by summing up the expression over the pseudobulks where it was detected.
-   - Genes with a cumulative pseudobulk count greater than 0.25 were retained.
-   - This filtering process resulted in 15,770 genes.

-7. **Sample Filtering**:
-   - To maintain a balanced cell type representation across all samples, a sample with less than 7 cell types was removed.
-   - Ultimately, 13 samples and 46,702 total cells were included in the final dataset.

-MENTION THAT THE DATA IS ALREADY NORMALIZED SO NO EXTRA NORMALIZATION STEP WAS PERFORMED.
+4. **Gene Filtering**: Psuedo-bulk cells types were constructed (per sample) and filtered out genes that have too low cumulative expression in these pseudo-bulks.
+15.770 genes left after this step.
+5. **Sample Filtering:** Samples were assessed for balanced cell type representation.
+Those with fewer than 7 distinct cell types were excluded from the analysis.
+The final dataset included 13 samples, a total of 46.702 cells.

+**Data Normalization:** The Lasry dataset was pre-normalized prior to our processing.
+Thus, no additional normalization steps were performed on this dataset as part of our preprocessing pipeline.